APPENDIX C: GLOSSARY OF TERMS

 Alpha' ( α' ) chord progression *

 A succession of two functional chords where the root of the second chord is an interval of a perfect fourth lower or perfect fifth higher.
-This is one of the "week" chord progressions avoided in dynamic harmony but is used paired with Alpha ( α ) progressions in static harmony and is the basis of the plagal cadence.
+This is one of the "weak" chord progressions avoided in dynamic harmony but is used paired with Alpha ( α ) progressions in static harmony and is the basis of the plagal cadence.
 See Chapter 2 (part 1).

 A note, not normally part of a chord, which displaces a normal note of a chord.
 The appoggiatura resolves onto the displaced note whilst the chord is still sounding.
 If the appoggiatura is prepared, by the same note being present in the previous chord, then the appoggiatura is normally referred to as a suspension.
 Although, true suspensions are tied to their preparing note.
 Conversely, an appoggiatura may be referred to as an unprepared suspension.
 The appoggiatura usually (but not always) creates a dissonance with the normal notes of the chord.
 More than one appoggiatura may be deployed concurrently.
 See Chapter 3 (part 4).
 See also Appoggiatura chord (below).
 The appoggiatura is one of the voice leading patterns (or "diminutions") used to elaborate on underlying root progression patterns.
 See Voice Leading Appendix: Appoggiatura.